 Jet2 Flight Cancellation Compensation

-Europe has regulations to help you in case of flight cancellation.
-Here’s what you should know:
+The EU has regulations to assist you if your flight gets cancelled.
+Here’s what you need to know:

-In the event of a flight cancellation less than two weeks before your scheduled departure, you could be eligible for compensation of up to €600.
-But there’s a catch – the airline can avoid paying if they can get you on another flight that doesn’t mess up your plans too much.
+If your flight gets cancelled within two weeks of your scheduled departure, you could be eligible for compensation of up to €600.
+However, there’s a condition – the airline can avoid paying if they can get you on another flight that doesn’t significantly disrupt your travel.

 Advance Notice | Re-routing Requirements |